guillaumecauchois/net_unogame/README.md

 # net_unogame

-A simple UNO game developped in less than one week in context of Epitech Project (3rd year).
+A simple UNO game developed in less than one week in context of Epitech Project (3rd year).

 ## Conventions 👌